Congratulations, and welcome to the first trimester of pregnancy!

 💡 Learn more: When Do Pregnancy Cravings Start?

-Cramps during the first trimester of your pregnancy can be a perfectly normal sign of your uterine wall stretching, ready for baby’s growth.
+Cramps during the first trimester of your pregnancy can be a perfectly normal sign of your uterine wall stretching, ready for your baby’s growth.

 But they can also be a sign of early pregnancy loss.